Please Contact Your Elected Officials

 Action: Contact your U.S. Representative to let them know you and National PTA support safe storage of firearms in homes with children as addressed in HR 748.
 Ask them to support HR748.

 Propose an amendment that would allow American Rescue Plan funds to be used specifically for broadband expansion.
 They are supported by the Association of County Commissions of Alabama.
 To begin work this summer: bill must be passed during special session convening 1/25/22 so that it can be voted on as a statewide ballot measure during this spring’s primary, May 24,2022

-Action: Please contact your state legislator to let them know you support expansion of broadband access as described in HB2 and SB3.
+Action: Please THANK your state legislator for supporting expansion of broadband access as described in HB2 and SB3.

 Removal of Firearms Restrictions HB 44 & HB 66 are related to removing language that prohibits firearms at school sporting events.
 P.6, line 21-24 “may not knowingly possess or carry a firearm in any of the following places without the express permission of a person or entity with authority over the premises: … P.7, line 21-25 "(5) Inside any facility hosting an athletic event not related to or involving firearms which is sponsored by a private or public elementary or secondary school or any 24 private or public institution of postsecondary education, unless the person has a permit National PTA Response to Federal School Safety Commission Report